MuchAdoNet/muchadonet.github.io/docs/databases.md

 Use the [MuchAdo.Sqlite](https://www.nuget.org/packages/MuchAdo.Sqlite) NuGet package if you are using [Microsoft.Data.Sqlite](https://learn.microsoft.com/en-us/dotnet/standard/data/sqlite/), the recommended provider for [SQLite](https://www.sqlite.org/).
 The connector class is `SqliteDbConnector`.
 Key enhancement:

 * supports deferred transactions
+* emulates command batching (not natively supported by Microsoft.Data.Sqlite as of this writing)

 ## SQL Server